bcgov/Technology-Code-of-Practice/README.md

 [Following section from UK TCoP left in for purposes of a template for BC]

 #### About the EU General Data Protection Regulation
 The EU General Data Protection Regulation (GDPR) website and the Information Commissioner's Office (ICO) provide information about the GDPR.
-The Technology Code of Practice summarises the key points.
+The Technology Code of Practice summarizes the key points.

 The GDPR will come into force on 25 May 2018.
 It’s about protecting citizens’ personal data while it is being processed or moved.